 Small Entities Audit Manual (SEAM) [member login required]

 The Small Entities Audit Manual gives specific guidance for the relevant standards, audit risk areas and legislation.
-Not a CPA member?
-You can still access the SEAM manual.
-You can also download the Top themes on the auditing of small entities (PDF).
+CPA members need to log in first to obtain complimentary access.

 A guide for assurance on SME sustainability reports (PDF), 2012

 This guide has been developed through wide consultation with assurance practitioners, their clients and other experts to provide practical guidance for accountants delivering this important service to small and medium sized enterprises and their stakeholders.